-Duration: 4 hours per day, 6 days per week.
-Sunday’s off for self-study and practice.
+Duration: One month intensive course: 4 hours class time per day, 6 days per week.
+Sunday’s off for self-study and practice

 Eligibility: Interest in Ayurveda and holistic lifestyle

 - 28 February – 28 March

 - 1 April – 29 April

 Language: The course is taught in simple English

 “Being a physician, I feel that patients come to me with diseases that could’ve been prevented with proper knowledge about diet, lifestyle, common herbs and other preventative practices mentioned in the original Ayurvedic texts.
 I always feel that due to time constraints, physicians most of the time are not able to educate patients about these preventative practices.
 Patients too only come to a physician when there is a problem.
 An Ayurvedic therapist plays a very important role in fulfilling this gap between the individual and the physician.
 A well trained Ayurvedic therapist can maintain his/her health and also help and encourage others to live a healthy and balanced life.”